 There are several different types of flaws which can compromise the safety of medical products.
 For example, a manufacturing defect is a defect that occurs during the manufacturing process, leading to the creation of a product that malfunctions.
 Though Bair Hugger warming blankets may be free of manufacturing errors, lawsuit have alleged that they suffer from fundamental design flaws that make the product inherently dangerous, no matter how expertly each unit is built and constructed.
 The design, which uses forced air instead of conductive heat, creates an elevated risk of infection.

 3M subsidiary Arizant Healthcare, which makes the Bair Hugger, may be liable for infections and other injuries caused by the products’ use.
 Financial compensation may be recoverable for a variety of damages, including:

-If you, your parent, your spouse, or one of your family members developed an infection or needed to undergo surgery after being treated with a Bair Hugger warming device, you should talk to an experienced Bair Hugger lawsuit lawyer about the possibility of getting compensated for your losses, pain, and expenses.
+If you, your parent, your spouse, or one of your family members developed an infection or needed to undergo surgery after being treated with a Bair Hugger warming device, you should talk to a lawyer about the possibility of getting compensated for your losses, pain, and expenses.
 Multiple patients have already filed lawsuits in connection with Bair Hugger injuries.
-If you or a loved one was hurt by the Bair Hugger, you may also have a case.

-Please do not hesitate to contact the Wieand Law Firm, LLC to talk about your case in a free, friendly, and completely confidential legal consultation.
-Product liability attorney Brent Wieand has extensive experience handling cases where patients were injured by defective medical devices, and is deeply familiar with the challenges and nuances of these complex lawsuits.
-To start discussing your New Jersey or Pennsylvania Bair Hugger defective product case, call Brent Wieand at (800) 481-5206 today.
+Contact the Wieand Law Firm, LLC to talk about your case in a confidential legal consultation.
+Our product liability attorneys experience handling cases where patients were injured by defective medical devices and are prepared to handle the challenges and nuances of complex lawsuits.
+To discuss your New Jersey or Pennsylvania Bair Hugger defective product case, call us at (877) 654-3887 today.